HammazAhmed2105/Actice-Directory/Part1.md

 ## Tools Used for Diagram Creation
 The diagram was created using [Draw.io](https://app.diagrams.net/), a free and easy-to-use tool for creating network diagrams.

-## Stay Connected
-Follow along with this series to build your skills, troubleshoot issues, and get hands-on experience for interviews.
-Let’s stay curious and do things differently!